SNOUK DESIGN NOTES BLOG

 -

-With a specialized 3C team, we were able to rapidly develop core gameplay systems, including building a full locomotion system from the ground up in under three months.
+With a specialized 3C team, we were able to rapidly develop core gameplay systems, including building an action melee system (with hit boxes & frame data), extensive physics-driven locomotion system from the ground up in under three months, etc.

 -